digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-modeling/option-extension.rst

 The :ref:`Dividend <module-daml-finance-instrument-option-dividend-instrument-7333>`
 instrument models physically settled, manually exercised dividend options.
-For reference, a dividend option gives the holder the right to choose one out of several dividend payouts, which are defined by the issuer.
+For reference, a dividend option gives the holder the right to choose one out of several dividend payouts, on a specific *expiry* date in the future.
 The following payout types are supported:

 #. *Cash*: The dividend is paid in cash.
 This a mandatory option.
 In addition, the issue can offer:
 #. *Shares*: The dividend is paid in shares.
-To the investor, this is similar to a bonus issue.
+To the investor this is similar to a bonus issue.
 #. *CashFx*: The dividend is paid in cash in a foreign currency.

 As an example, consider an option instrument that gives the holder the right to choose to receive